Iyabo Ojo

-Alice Iyabo Ojeli (born 21 December 1977) is a prominent Nigerian film actress, director, and producer popularly known for her contributions in the Nollywood film industry.
+Alice Iyabo Ojo (born 21 December 1977) is a prominent Nigerian film actress, director, and producer popularly known for her contributions in the Nollywood film industry.
 She has featured in over 150 films and has produced more than 14 of her own.

 Early life

 Iyabo Ojo was born as Alice Iyabo Ogunro on 21 December 1977 in Lagos, Nigeria, although her father was from Abeokuta, Ogun State.
 She is the youngest of three children, having two older brothers.